-Subpart C-Accessibility
+Subpart D-Accessibility

-§ 104.21 Discrimination prohibited.
+§1170.31 Discrimination prohibited.

-No qualified handicapped person shall, because a recipient's facilities are inaccessible to or unusable by handicapped persons, be denied the benefits of, be excluded from participation in, or otherwise be subjected to discrimination under any program or activity to which this part applies.
+No qualified handicapped person shall, because recipient's facilities are inaccessible to or unusable by handicapped persons, be denied the benefits of, be excluded from participation in, or otherwise be subjected to discrimination under any program or activity to which this part applies.

-§ 104.22 Existing facilities.
+§1170.32 Existing facilities.

 - (a) Accessibility.
-A recipient shall operate its program or activity so that when each part is viewed in its entirety, it is readily accessible to handicapped persons.
-This paragraph does not require a recipient to make each of its existing facilities or every part of a facility accessible to and usable by handicapped persons. - (b) Methods.
-A recipient may comply with the requirements of paragraph (a) of this section through such means as redesign of equipment, reassignment of classes or other services to accessible buildings, assignment of aides to beneficiaries, home visits, delivery of health, welfare, or other social services at alternate accessible sites, alteration of existing facilities and construction of new facilities in conformance with the requirements of §104.23, or any other methods that result in making its program or activity accessible to handicapped persons.
+A recipient shall operate each program or activity to which this part applies so that when each part is viewed in its entirety it is readily accessible to handicapped persons.
+This paragraph does not necessarily require a recipient to make each of its existing facilities or every part of a facility accessible to and usable by handicapped persons. - (b) Methods.
+A recipient may comply with the requirements of paragraph (a) of this section through such means as redesign of equipment, reassignment of classes or other services to accessible buildings, alteration of existing facilities and construction of new facilities in conformance with the requirements of §1170.33, or any other methods that result in making its program or activity accessible to handicapped persons.
 A recipient is not required to make structural changes in existing facilities where other methods are effective in achieving compliance with paragraph (a) of this section.
-In choosing among available methods for
+In choosing among available methods for meeting the requirement of paragraph (a) of this section, a recipient shall give priority to those methods that serve handicapped persons in the most integrated setting appropriate. - (c) Time period.
+A recipient shall comply with the requirement of paragraph (a) of this section within sixty days of the effective date of this part except that where structural changes in facilities are necessary, such changes shall be made within three years of the effective date of this part, but in any event as expeditiously as possible.

-- meeting the requirement of paragraph (a) of this section, a recipient shall give priority to those methods that serve handicapped persons in the most integrated setting appropriate. - (c) Small health, welfare, or other social service providers.
-If a recipient with fewer than fifteen employees that provides health, welfare, or other social services finds, after consultation with a handicapped person seeking its services, that there is no method of complying with paragraph (a) of this section other than making a significant alteration in its existing facilities, the recipient may, as an alternative, refer the handicapped person to other providers of those services that are accessible. - (d) Time period.
-A recipient shall comply with the requirement of paragraph (a) of this section within sixty days of the effective date of this part except that where structural changes in facilities are necessary, such changes shall be made within three years of the effective date of this part, but in any event as expeditiously as possible. - (e) Transition plan.
-In the event that structural changes to facilities are necessary to meet the requirement of paragraph (a) of this section, a recipient shall develop, within six months of the effective date of this part, a transition plan setting forth the steps necessary to complete such changes.
+- (d) Transition plan.
+In the event that structural changes to facilities are necessary to meet the requirement of paragraph (a) of this section, a recipient shall develop, within one year of the effective date of this part, a transition plan setting forth the steps necessary to complete such changes.
 The plan shall be developed with the assistance of interested persons, including handicapped persons or organizations representing handicapped persons.
-A copy of the transition plan shall be made available for public inspection.
-The plan shall, at a minimum: - (1) Identify physical obstacles in the recipient's facilities that limit the accessibility of its program or activity to handicappped persons; - (2) Describe in detail the methods that will be used to make the facilities accessible; - (3) Specify the schedule for taking the steps necessary to achieve full accessibility in order to comply with paagraph (a) of this section and, if the time period of the transition plan is longer than one year, identify the steps of that will be taken during each year of the transition period; and
+A copy of the transition plan shall be made available upon request for public inspection.
+The plan shall, at a minimum: - (1) Identify physical obstacles in the recipient's facilities that limit the accessibility of its program or activity to handicapped persons; - (2) Describe in detail the methods that will be used to make the facilities accessible; - (3) Specify the schedule for taking the steps necessary to achieve full accessibility under paragraph (a) of this section and, if the time period of the transition plan is longer than one year, identify the steps that will be taken during each year of the transition period; and - (4) Indicate the person responsible for implementation of the plan. - (e) Notice.
+The recipient shall adopt and implement procedures to ensure that interested persons, including persons with impaired vision or hearing can obtain information as to the existence and location of services, activities, and facilities that are accessible to and usable by handicapped persons.